Get a free, no obligation personal loan quote with rates as low as 9.90%

 What is overdraft protection for?

-Every now and then, finances get tight and that’s okay.
+Every now and then, finances may be tight.
 Bank overdraft protection services are designed to help people cover their expenses in special circumstances.
-But if you’re using overdraft protection services all the time, you are likely spending more than you can afford on a regular basis and should seek professional financial advice
+But if you’re using overdraft protection services all the time, you’re likely spending more than you can afford on a regular basis.
+In this case, you may want to seek professional financial advice.

 Veronica Ott avatar on Loans Canada